 Yuneec also introduced new materials into their E-GO2 boards to make them lighter.
 Using 8-layered composite wood decks (instead of 8-layered Canadian maple), E-GO2s are only 13.9lbs.

-As you’d reasonably guess, the E-GO2 is considerably pricier than its predecessor.
+As you’d reasonably guess, the E-GO2 has much better reviews but is considerably pricier than its predecessor.

 6. Acton Blink Lite

 Acton has been a dominating force in the E-Skateboard industry.